s-espinosa/sorting_suite/README.md

 #Sorting Suite

-Sorting Suite is a Module 1 assignment that completed for the [Turing School of Software Design](https://www.turing.io/).
+Sorting Suite is a Module 1 assignment completed for the [Turing School of Software Design](https://www.turing.io/).
 Included in this repo:

 * Classes for four separate sorting algorithms and an alternative implementation of one of those algorithms.
 * Namespaced Benchmarking class that allow users to determine which of the sorting algorithms worked the fastest on a given hash.